oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/input.md

 ## Label Placeholder

-You can have a placeholder with a great animation when being or in focus or with a value becoming a label above the input with the props `label-placeholder`
+You can have a placeholder with a great animation when being or in focus or with a value becoming a label above the input with the property `label-placeholder`

 </card>